 What you should do now to get ready for Shadowlands, and what you can save until later

 We’ve all done the World of Warcraft expansion rodeo, at least once if not a few times.
 Things tend to change — classes, talents, and abilities — and the FOMO that may accompany those.
 One time I had an incredibly powerful artifact weapon only to have to sacrifice all of its power to save the planet from a giant sword, so we’re cognizant of how radically things can change between expansions.
-I’ve been considering this for a while, pondering what I should get done before Shadowlands.
+I’ve been considering this for a while, pondering what I should get done before Shadowlands comes out on October 26.

-Blizzard has recently released a list of the mounts and achievements that are going away with either the Shadowlands pre-patch period or the Shadowlands launch.
+Blizzard released a list of mounts and achievements that are going away with either the Shadowlands pre-patch period or the Shadowlands launch.
 There are also two mounts that will get significantly less farmable when Shadowlands comes out.

 Raid mount drops will be harder to get

-Mythic raid mount drops will see the number of mounts that drop reduced to one (down from two at present) and the drop chance reduced massively:
+These Mythic raid mount drops will see the number of mounts that drop reduced to one (down from two) and the drop chance reduced massively starting in patch 9.0.1:

 - Glacial Tidestorm from Mythic Dazar’alor’s Jaina Proudmore